Why You Should Start Your Holiday Decor Shopping Now

 Our deal editors also suspect that outdoor holiday decor will also be a big seller this year.
 A great socially-distanced way to enjoy the season will be to drive by decked out homes and gawk at the lights.
 Watch for early deals on Christmas lights, outdoor garland, porch decor, and yard inflatables.
-Custom and personalized Christmas ornaments are a customer favorite at Brad’s Deals and we always secure the best deals we can on them.
+Custom and personalized Christmas ornaments are a customer favorite at Brad’s Deals.
+We always secure the best deals we can on them.
 This year we suggest that you start looking and purchasing these in October to ensure on-time production and delivery.

 Historically, we’ve seen the best holiday decordeals at the following retailers:

 - Home Depot – We consistently see great deals on Christmas trees and outdoor holiday decor.

 - Walmart – Their outdoor decor sales have been solid in the past.